Overtraining is a term that gets thrown around a lot in the fitness world, but what does it actually mean?

 - Hormonal imbalances

-- Weakened Immune function
+- Toned down Immune function

 The dangers of overtraining go beyond just feeling tired and unmotivated - it can actually have serious consequences for your health.